Doom: Annihilation: Plot

 Upon returning to the transport, the crew is attacked by Imp-like demons, killing several marines, including Glover.
-With the transport disabled, Joan agrees to Betruger's plan to restore power to use the Gate to teleport the survivors to the Nevada base, however, she reveals to Bennett that her agreement was a ruse to restore communications.
+With the transport disabled, Joan agrees to Betruger's plan to restore power to use the Gate to teleport the survivors to the Nevada base.
+Soon, she reveals to Bennett that her agreement was a ruse to restore communications.
 As Bennett restores the base's power, Betruger reveals that Joan was disgraced for allowing a terrorist to go free due to poor judgment.
 Betruger then kills Veronica and seals the marines in the power server, who are then attacked by Imps.
 With only Joan and Bennett left standing, they plan to stop Betruger from activating the Gate.

 After Joan acquires the BFG 9000, Bennett is attacked by an Imp.
 As Joan shoots her way to the Gate chamber, she is attacked by a zombified Bennett, forcing her to kill him.
 Joan then shoots Betruger, who resurrects immediately and pushes Joan into the Gate.
 Joan is teleported to hell, where she encounters a horde of Imps and Stanga, their overlord.
-Stanga reveals that they plan to reclaim the Earth and annihilate humanity.
+Stanga reveals that they plan to destroy the universe and annihilate all life on it.
 Joan shoots him and blasts the horde with plasma grenades as she makes her way back to the Gate.
 She is then teleported to the Nevada base and demands that the Gate be shut down.
 She is apprehended and sedated by security.
-Before losing consciousness, the Gate begins to reactivate.
+Before she loses consciousness, the Gate begins to reactivate.
 Dr. Kahn believes it to be Betruger coming through.
 As the film cuts to black, a growl is heard.